yihui/knitr/options.md

   generated if there are any plots in the chunk, so you can manually insert figures; note this is the only chunk option that is not cached, i.e., changing it will not invalidate the cache
+- `strip.white`: (`TRUE`; logical) whether to remove the white lines in the beginning or end of a source chunk in the output

 ### Code Decoration